 Commonwealth Psychology is now LifeStance Health!
 Clients will continue to receive the same comprehensive and compassionate care with the same insurance coverage.
 This site will soon redirect to a site our new online home where you’ll find access to our online scheduling, expanded resources, and important information.

 CURRENT CLIENTS: Important Update: Potential Changes to Telehealth Benefits

 Neuropsychologist | Newton-Watertown, MA

-Dr. Rycroft received her doctoral degree in clinical psychology with a neuropsychology major area of study from Temple University.
-She completed a specialized neuropsychology internship and a two-year clinical neuropsychology fellowship at the VA Boston Healthcare System, with appointments at Harvard Medical School and Boston University School of Medicine.
+Dr. Rycroft received her bachelor’s degree in the Biological Basis of Behavior from the University of Pennsylvania.
+She received her doctoral degree in Clinical Psychology with a Neuropsychology major area of study from Temple University.
+She completed a specialized Neuropsychology internship and a two-year Clinical Neuropsychology fellowship at the VA Boston Healthcare System, with appointments at Harvard Medical School and Boston University School of Medicine.